Skip to Main Content

 List of synonyms for keywords

-3. Think of synonyms
+3. Think of Synonyms

 Look at the words/phrases you highlighted and think of synonyms or alternate phrases to describe those concepts.
 Scholarly articles often use words that we wouldn’t use in ordinary life.
+Doing some background research (or "pre-search") can give you some terms and phrases that are specific to the field.

 Searching in EBSCO- use each search box for each concept

-4. Search in the databases
+4. Search in the Library Databases

 Pick two or three words/phrases from your list.
 Put each concept in its own search box.